tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Status-and-Error-Codes.md

 |UserError|Errors in the task specification provided by the user.|
 |ServerError|Errors encountered by the Batch service that prevent it from scheduling the task.|

- Below is a sample scheduling error returned by the Batch service.
+ Below is a sample pre-processing error returned by the Batch service.

 ```json
 {